 DISCLAIMER: I don't own Twilight, yada, yada, yada.
-More importantly, even though this is a birthday present for my best friend and confidante, it's going to be ANGSTY and will deal with SENSITIVE SUBJECTS that might be a trigger for certain people.
-I have it on good authority that the birthday girl enjoys a few tears and loathes meaningless fluff (like me ;)).
+More importantly, it's going to be ANGSTY and will deal with SENSITIVE SUBJECTS that might be a trigger for certain people.
 I can assure you that there's absolutely no abuse/rape involved, but I won't be more specific here, in the interest of maintaining the suspense.
 My usual rule for endings still applies, though.

 Now those of you who're still on board for the ride, let's begin!

 CHAPTER 1: INTANGIBLE

 She climbed the stairs to her porch, her steps slow and soft, her eyes vacant, and her thoughts trained to focus on nothing but the present.
 A cold breeze blew down the street, making her hands tremble as she unlocked the door.

 She shivered, but not from the cold—it was fear that rocked her to her core.

 Fear of winter setting in earlier this year, plunging the town into a shroud of darkness at an earlier hour each day . . . maybe even before she got back from work.

 The only thing that'd kept her sane since she'd relocated to Forks, the one place that gave her a few moments of peace enabling her to function the next day was the meadow behind her house.